 -Dan Strumberger, Farmington, Minnesota

-Darlene Markel of Sublimity, Oregon relies on Ramen noodles to stretch this appealing stir-fry.
+Darlene Brenden of Salem, Oregon relies on Ramen noodles to stretch this appealing stir-fry.
 "You can use whatever vegetables you happen to have on hand," she suggests.
 "The dish is different every time I make it."